 Once you make your batter, you ladle some into a hot pan and swirl it around to cover the bottom of the pan.
 Then you have to wait…and wait…and wait for it to set.
 It can take a long time.
 My tricks are to (1) cover the pan so it creates a bit of steam, (2) keep the heat on medium so the omelet doesn’t burn and (3) leave it alone.
 I’m always so tempted to see if I can flip it that I end up breaking it.
 After 4 minutes or so, I remove the cover and spray a bit of cooking oil around the edges of the omelet.
 Then put the cover back on for a couple of minutes.
 The edges should start to brown and lift away from the pan.
 Then it can be flipped, filled and folded and you can be fed.

 Quiche is another dish that I never ate pre-vegan.
 Now I love making them.
-Like frittatas, they are perfect for brunches, showers and other get-togethers.
+Like frittatas, they are perfect for brunches, showers, and other get-togethers.
 They make an elegant presentation but they are really easy to make.
 Again, you can choose between making quiche with tofu or chickpea flour, as I prefer.
 An important trick to making quiches is to cook the veggies that go into it before adding them to the quiche batter to prevent excess moisture.
 Also, vegan cheese helps it all hold together.
-Impress everyone with this Spicy Eggless Coriander Quiche, Savory Sweet Potato Quiche, Swiss Chard Quiche with Wild Mushrooms, Basil and Walnut Pesto Quiche, Simple Butter Bean Quiche, and Easy Spinach and Pepper Quiche.
+Impress everyone with this Chickpea Flour Quiche, Spicy Eggless Coriander Quiche, Savory Sweet Potato Quiche, Swiss Chard Quiche with Wild Mushrooms, Basil and Walnut Pesto Quiche, Simple Butter Bean Quiche, and Easy Spinach and Pepper Quiche.
 Make these Spinach, Tomato and Cheddar Mini-Quiches with Lemon Cashew Cream and each person can have their very own quiche.

-For those who love sweet dessert crepes, these Blueberry Blintzes, Gluten-Free Crepes With Lime, Maple Syrup, and Toasted Coconut, Maca, Orange and Almond French Crepes, and these Crepes with Chocolate Hazelnut Spread are a must.
+For those who love sweet dessert crêpes, these Blueberry Blintzes, Gluten-Free Crêpes With Lime, Maple Syrup, and Toasted Coconut, Maca, Orange and Almond French Crêpes, and these Crêpes with Chocolate Hazelnut Spread are a must.

 It seems like every day some creative vegan is figuring out a way to make another vegan version of some egg dish including the eggs themselves.
 If you are missing fried eggs, sunny side up eggs or hard boiled eggs, you can make them egg-free.
 I know it sounds incredible and it is but you can do it.
 Check out The Perfect Vegan Fried Egg – Sunny Side Up and The Ultimate Vegan Genius Eggs.If you miss Eggs Benedict, we have two vegan versions of the dish.
-Try Eggs Benny and Flo made with tofu or this Polenta Benedict made with…you guessed it, polenta.
+Try Eggs Benny and Flo made with tofu, this Tofu Benedict Florentine, or this Polenta Benedict made with…you guessed it, polenta.

 There are plenty of reasons to kick eggs to the curb.
 If you have been thinking that giving up eggs would mean the end of so many of your favorite dishes, you can rest assured it isn’t so.
 With these recipes, you can make all your favorite egg dishes egg-free and I guarantee you’ll love them.